pyauth/python-pkcs11/docs/applied.rst

     SERIAL
         The certificate serial (DER-encoded integer)

-Additionally an extended set of attributes may be imported if your HSM supports
+Additionally an extended set of attributes can be stored if your HSM supports
 it:

 .. glossary::